kms040411/kms040411.github.io/index.md

 ---

 <p>
-  Hello, my name is Minsu Kim and I'm a master student in Computer Science at KAIST.
+  Hello, my name is Minsu Kim and I'm a Ph.D student in Computer Science at KAIST.
 I'm studying in <a href="http://casys.kaist.ac.kr">Computer Architecture and Systems Lab</a> and advised by professor <a href="https://jongse-park.github.io/">Jongse Park</a>.
 </p><br>

 ## Contact